polymode/polymode/modes/readme.md

 ## Polymodes

-Each polymode is a function that walks and quacks like standard emacs major mode and things like `poly-XXX-mode-map` and `poly-XXX-mode-hook` work just as expected.
-Plymodes are defined with `define-polymode` and can be used in place of major or minor modes, the outcome will be identical.
+As noted earlier, each polymode is a function that walks and quacks like standard emacs major mode and, thus, things like `poly-XXX-mode-map` and `poly-XXX-mode-hook` work just as expected.
+Plymode functions are defined with `define-polymode` and can be used in place of emacs standard major or minor modes.

 Each polymode is represented by a customizable `pm-polymode` object which fully characterizes its behavior.
-On polymode initialization this config object is cloned and installed in every new buffer.
+During the initialization this config object is cloned and installed in every new buffer.

 The most important slot of root config class `pm-polymode` is:

-- `hostmode` - name of the chunkmode object (commonly of class `pm-bchunkmode`, see [Chunkmodes](#chunkmodes)).
+- `:hostmode` - name of the chunkmode object (commonly of class `pm-bchunkmode`, see [Chunkmodes](#chunkmodes)).

-Currently there are three child classes of `pm-polymode`:
+Currently there are three subclasses of `pm-polymode`:

-- `pm-polymode-one` - Used for polymdoes with only one predefined innermode.
-It extends `pm-polymode` with one slot - `innermode` which is a name of the inner chunkmode (commonly objects of class `pm-hbtchunkmode`).
+- `pm-polymode-one` - used for polymdoes with only one predefined innermode.
+It extends `pm-polymode` with one slot - `:innermode` - which is a name of the inner chunkmode (commonly objects of class `pm-hbtchunkmode`).
-- `pm-polymode-multi` - Used for polymodes with multiple predefined inner modes.
-It extends `pm-polymode` with `innermodes` list which contains names of predefined `pm-hbtchunkmode` objects.
+- `pm-polymode-multi` - used for polymodes with multiple predefined inner modes.
+It extends `pm-polymode` with `:innermodes` list that contains names of predefined `pm-hbtchunkmode` objects.
-- `pm-polymode-multi-auto` - used for polymodes with multiple dynamically discoverable chunkmodes (examples are `org-mode` and `markdown-mode`).
-It extends `pm-polymode-multi` with `auto-innermode` (typically it is an object of class `pm-hbtchunkmode-auto`).
+- `pm-polymode-multi-auto` - used for polymodes with multiple dynamically discoverable chunkmodes.
+It extends `pm-polymode-multi` with `:auto-innermode` slot (typical it is an object of class `pm-hbtchunkmode-auto`).

 ## Chunkmodes

-The root `pm-chunkmode` class contains among other slots:
+Most important user visible slots of the root class for chunkmodes - `pm-chunkmode` - are:

-- `mode` - symbol of corresponding emacs plain mode (e.g. `html-mode`, `latex-mode` etc)
+- `:mode` - symbol of corresponding emacs plain mode (e.g. `html-mode`, `latex-mode` etc)
-- `indent-offset`, `font-lock-narrow`, `adjust-face`etc - configuration options.
+- `:indent-offset`, `:font-lock-narrow`, `:adjust-face`etc - configuration options.

 Currently, there are three sub classes of `pm-chunkmode`:

-- `pm-bchunkmode` - represents the mode of plain body chunks (bchunks).
+1. `pm-bchunkmode` - represents the mode of plain body chunks (bchunks).
 These objects are commonly used to represent functionality in host chunks and are instances of `pm-bchunkmode`.
 Currently it doesn't add any new slots to its parent class `pm-chunkmode`.

-- `hbtchunkmode` - represents the mode of composite head-body-tail chunks.
+2. `hbtchunkmode` - represents the mode of composite head-body-tail chunks.
 These objects are commonly used to represent the functionality of the innermost chunks of the buffer. `pm-hbtchunkmode` extends `pm-chunkmode` with additional slots, most importantly:

     * `head-mode` and `tail-mode`: names of emacs-modes for header/tail of the chunk
     * `head-reg` and `tail-reg`: regular expressions or functions to detect the header/tail

-- `pm-hbtchunkmode-auto` - represents chunkmodes for which the mode type is not predefined and must be computed at runtime.
+3. `pm-hbtchunkmode-auto` - represents chunkmodes for which the mode type is not predefined and must be computed at runtime.
 This class extends `pm-hbtchunkmode` with `retriver-regexp`, `retriver-num` and `retriver-function` which are used to retrive the mode name from the header of the inner chunk.

 ## Defining New Modes

 In order to define a new polymode `XXX` you first have to define a chunkmode objects to represent the hostmode and one or more chunkmodes to represent innermodes.
-Then define the polymode object `pm-poly/XXX` pointing to previously defined chunkmodes.
+Then, define the polymode object `pm-poly/XXX` pointing to previously defined chunkmodes.

 There are a lot of polymodes, hostmodes and innermodes already defined.
 Please reuse those whenever possible.